-Being serene and soothing may not come easily if you yourself feel frightened, helpless, and frustrated.
+Dealing gently with stubborn aging parents may not come easily if you yourself feel frightened, helpless, and frustrated.
 If this is the case, please divert some of your caregiving energy to yourself and get some outside support, be it a meditation group, a counselor, or a support group.

 7. Spend more time with them.

 Although you may not have much extra time on your hands, try spending a little more of it with your parents (that is, if the relationship is not a source of conflict).
 As your parents continue to age, they will likely appreciate a little more attention.
 Your interactions might even become more harmonious if they know you are prioritizing the relationship instead of squeezing it into a hectic schedule.